vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/world-state.md

 ---
-title: World State of Greenfield Blockchain
+title: World State
 ---

-# World State of Greenfield Blockchain
+# World State
-All Greenfield validators have such active data in full (at least the latest state).
-Anyone can join the blockchain as full nodes to synchronize these data for free.
+All Greenfield validators have access to up-to-date active data in full.
+Anyone can join the blockchain as a full node and freely synchronize this data.

-These data are on-chain and can be only changed through transactions onto the Greenfield blockchain.
-It has several types as described below.
+The active data is stored on-chain and can only be updated through transactions on the Greenfield blockchain.
+There are several types of active data, which are described below.

 ## Accounts and Balance
 Each user has their "Owner Address" as the identifier for their owner account to "own" the data resources.
 There is